bonitasoft/bonita-doc/md/7.3/getting-started-tutorial.md

-# 1.2 Getting started tutorial
+# Getting started tutorial

 ## Introduction

 This tutorial explains how to create an application that includes a process.
 The application is created using the Bonita BPM Community edition, and uses features that are available in all editions.
-The example application is a business travel tool, and is similar to the simple travel request process that was used in the getting started tutorial for earlier versions of Bonita BPM:
+The example application is a business travel tool, and is similar to the simple travel request process that was used in the getting started tutorial for earlier versions of Bonita BPM.

 Note that example solution is available on [GitHub repository](https://github.com/Bonitasoft-Community/getting-started-turorial).

-_An employee opens the Travel Tool application to view their pending and approved travel requests.
+Here is the use-case: _An employee opens the Travel Tool application to view their pending and approved travel requests.
 They create a new travel request.
 Then the request is sent to the employee's manager.
 The manager reviews the request and approves or refuses it._
 In a real travel management application, there would be several process steps after approval: estimating costs, possibly getting a second level of approval if the cost passes a certain threshold, submitting an expenses claim after the travel, reviewing the expenses claim, escalating anything out of policy, and authorizing payment.
 However, for this tutorial you will consider only the first part of the process, where a travel request is submitted and then reviewed.